Spreadex: Operations

 Spreadex has three main products – sports betting, financial trading and casino gaming – and takes a range of bets via desktop, mobile, tablet and telephone.

 The sports product offers both sports spread betting and sports fixed odds betting including features such as Bet-Builder, Auto-Cash Out and Live Streaming.

 The financial trading product offers financial spread betting, CFDs, Options and ETFs covering indices, shares, forex, commodities, bonds, cryptocurrencies and more.

 The casino gaming product includes slots, roulette and blackjack featuring Live Dealers.

+Spreadex is licensed by the Financial Conduct Authority (FCA) in the United Kingdom, the UK Gambling Commission, and the Alderney Gambling Control Commission (AGCC) in the Channel Islands.

-Spreadex owns financial spread betting company (www.shortsandlongs.com) which was launched in October 2008.
+Spreadex owns financial spread betting company, www.shortsandlongs.com, which was launched in October 2008.
 The client database of ShortsandLongs was transferred to Spreadex in March 2012 to consolidate its business.